Res No. 822-A

 Whereas, High healthcare costs can cause consumers to put off needed care and preventative services, leading to poor long-term health outcomes; and

-Whereas, New York State Senate Bill S.705, sponsored by Senator Liz Krueger and pending in the New York State Senate, and companion bill A.2140, sponsored by Assembly Member Chantel Jackson and pending in the New York State Assembly, also known as the Fair Pricing Act, would enact site neutral payment policies for certain healthcare services to ensure that routine outpatient services are priced fairly for New Yorkers; and
+Whereas, New York State Senate Bill S.705, sponsored by Senator Liz Krueger and pending in the New York State Senate, and companion bill A.2140, sponsored by Assembly Member Chantel Jackson and pending in the New York State Assembly, would enact site neutral payment policies for certain healthcare services to ensure that routine outpatient services are priced fairly for New Yorkers; and

 Whereas, The site neutral payment policy was a provision in the 2015 Bipartisan Budget Act and has been federally implemented by Centers for Medicare and Medicaid Services; and

-Whereas, The Fair Pricing Act would include services that Medicare's Payment Advisory Commission have determined to be safe and effective to conduct in outpatient settings; and
+Whereas, S.705/A.2140 would include services that Medicare's Payment Advisory Commission have determined to be safe and effective to conduct in outpatient settings; and

-Whereas, Examples of these services include imaging procedures such as EKGs and MRIs, drug administration procedures such as vaccines, wellness visits, and some clinic visits such as gynecological exams; and
+Whereas, Examples of these services include imaging procedures such as EKGs and MRIs, drug administration procedures such as vaccines, some clinic visits such as gynecological exams, and wellness visits; and

-Whereas, The Fair Pricing Act would cap provider fees for services at 150% of what Medicare pays for the same services regardless of the location in which the service takes place; and
+Whereas, S.705/A.2140 would cap provider fees for services at 150% of what Medicare pays for the same services regardless of the location in which the service takes place; and

-Whereas, Researchers at the Brown University School of Public Health released a report in February 2025 that found that, had the Fair Pricing Act been implemented in 2022, it would have saved New Yorkers approximately $1.14 billion; and
+Whereas, Researchers at the Brown University School of Public Health released a report in February 2025 that found that had S.705/A.2140 been implemented in 2022, it would have saved New Yorkers approximately $1.14 billion; and

-Whereas, The researchers also found that Tthe Fair Pricing Act would also reduce government spending on health care programs for government employees, retirees, and dependents, including saving the New York City Health Benefits Program over $120 million; and
+Whereas, The researchers also found that S.705/A.2140 would also reduce government spending on health care programs for government employees, retirees, and dependents, including saving the New York City Health Benefits Program over $120 million; and

-Whereas, Site neutral payment policies could generate considerable savings both for New York City and State, and for consumers, removing a barrier to healthcare and ensuring more equitable access to routine, non-complicated, and preventative medical services; now, therefore, be it
+Whereas, Site neutral payment policies could generate considerable savings for New York City, for New York State, and for consumers, remove a barrier to healthcare, and ensure more equitable access to routine, non-complicated, and preventative medical services; now, therefore, be it

-Resolved that the Council of the City of New York calls on the New York State Legislature to pass, and the Governor to sign, S.705/A.2140, the Fair Pricing Act, which would cap the amount people pay for non-complicated, routine medical procedures at 150% of the cost paid by Medicare for those same services.
+Resolved that the Council of the City of New York calls on the New York State Legislature to pass, and the Governor to sign, S.705/A.2140, which would cap the amount people pay for non-complicated, routine medical procedures at 150% of the cost paid by Medicare for those same services.

 LSR 18979